Cmoconnor0823/burgers/README.md

 </h5>

 <h3>Tracking Items</h3>
-<h5>When the application is loaded you will be taken to the home page.
-From here ther are several options.
-For the first half of the application, you will be shown a list of items/burgers that have been stored in the mysql database.
-From here you have the option to either eat or re-order any of the avaiable items/burgers.
+<h5>  When the application is loaded you will be taken to the home page.
+From here there are several options, for the first half of the application, you will be shown a list of items/burgers that have been stored in the mysql database.
+Here you have the option to either eat or re-order any of the avaiable items/burgers.
 There is also an option to remove any item from the list by clicking the delete button.
 Directly below is a another option for the user to add in a item/burger of their choosing and an option to set the state of the item.
-(In this case wether or not the burger has been devoured.
-This will then add the item to the page without the need to reload). </h5>
+In this application's case, the state is set to whether or not the burger has been devoured.
+This will then add the item to the page without the need to reload. </h5>